sgoldenlab/simba/docs/Tutorial_DLC.md

 ### Step 9: Evaluate Network

-1. Click on `Evaluate Network` to evaluate the trained model
+1. Click on `Evaluate Network` to evaluate the trained model.

 ### Step 10: Video Analysis